The amd64 images

 The amd64 EB corbos Linux crinit images

 EBcL adds crinit init-manger, as an alternative to systemd.
-Crinit is a much more lightweight init-manager, compared with systemd, and tailored ro embedded.
+Crinit is a much more lightweight init-manager, compared with systemd, and tailored to embedded.
 Since all the hardware and use-cases are very well known in advance for an embedded system, many dynamic configuration and detection features of systemd can be skipped, which results in a faster and much more lightweight solution.
 The drawback of using crinit is that the Ubuntu packages are not prepared for crinit, and all service and startup configuration needs to be done by the user.

 The necessary minimal configuration to use crinit is contained in images/amd64/qemu/ebcl/crinit/crinit_config, and this folder is copied as overlay to the root filesystem using the root.yaml.
 The script config_root.sh ensures that the sbin/init script, provided in the overlay, is executable.
 Instead of systemd, crinit and its command line client crinit-ctl is installed.